patrickbenjamin1/web-components-boilerplate/README.md

 Designed to be as vanilla as possible, thus NPM wise, it's basically just Typescript, linting, and webpack - nothing that should have an effect during run time, or change the size of the final bundle.
 The only thing is the `@webcomponents/webcomponentsjs` polyfill, to enable support for all the cool web components stuff as far back as IE11.

+## Prerequisites

+-   npm
+-   node

+### Recommended

+-   vscode
+-   prettier vscode plugin
+-   eslint vscode plugin
+-   lit-html vscode plugin (we're not using lit html itself, but the vscode plugin allows some really good syntax hightlighting if you use the template tag html)

 ## Get Started

 To get started, after cloning the repo, cd into the root and run